If you’re serious about reaching your full running potential, then you’re in the right place.

 - Kettlebell swings

-Here is my full guide to plyometric training.
+Here’s my full guide to plyometric training.

-These work in tandem to hold your torso upright and provide stability for your entire kinetic chain while running.
+Your core muscles work in tandem to hold your torso upright and provide stability for your entire kinetic chain while running.
 That’s why you MUST do a core strengthening routine two to three times a week.

 Check my full guide to fitness testing here.